NiloGregginz33/QMGRExperiments/README.md

 ### 11. Bulk Reconstruction from Boundary Data
 - **Reconstructs bulk geometric features (distances, curvature, volume) from measurements on the quantum boundary, providing direct evidence for the holographic encoding of bulk information.**
 - **Uses mutual information matrices and multidimensional scaling (MDS) to recover the emergent bulk geometry from boundary entanglement data.**
-- **Findings:** Successfully reconstructs bulk distances and curvature consistent with theoretical predictions; demonstrates that bulk geometry can be inferred from boundary measurements alone.
+- **Findings:** Successfully reconstructs bulk distances and curvature consistent with theoretical predictions; provides evidence that bulk geometry can be inferred from boundary measurements alone, within experimental uncertainty.
 - **Tested on:** Both IBM Quantum hardware and simulators.
 - **Code:** `src/experiments/bulk_reconstruction_qiskit.py`
 - **Data:** `experiment_logs/bulk_reconstruction_qiskit/`